ocaml/platform-blog/0install-intro.md

 The traditional way to distribute binaries is to make separate packages for recent versions of the more popular Linux distributions (RPMs, Debs, PKGBUILDs, etc), a `.pkg` for OS X, a `setup.exe` Windows, etc, plus some generic binaries for users of other systems or who lack root privileges.
 This requires a considerable amount of work, and expertise with many different package formats.
-0install provides a single format that supports all platforms, meaning that you only need to do the packaging work once.
+0install provides a single format that supports all platforms, meaning that you only need to do the packaging work once (though you should still *test* on multiple platforms).

 # Example: OPAM binaries